indiqusdocs/yntraa/docs/Subscribers/Networking/VirtualFirewall/CreatingaVirtualFirewall.md

  1. In the main menu, navigate to the **Networking > Virtual Firewalls** tab.
  2. To activate the service, click the **NEW VIRTUAL FIREWALL** button.
 	:::note
-	 Apiculus currently only supports one Virtual Firewall per Availability Zone.
+	 Yntraa currently only supports one Virtual Firewall per Availability Zone.
 	 :::
 	![Creating a Virtual Firewall](img/CreatingaVirtualFirewall1.png)
 3. Select your Availability Zone.